Image

 The Vickers Viscount was the world's first successful passenger transport aircraft with turboprop engines, developed just after the Second World War.
 It has a classical configuration of that time with low mounted straight wings, a tricycle landing gear and engines in the wing's leading edge.
 The engine nacelles are slender, and have ring-shaped air intakes around the prop spinners, typical for the Rolls Royce Darts, with an exhaust at the back.
 The vertical stabiliser is curved from the dorsal fin all the way to the trailing edge.
 The horizontal stabilisers have significant dihedral.
 Typical for the Viscount is furthermore the cockpit that pops a bit out of the forward fuselage; it seems "added" later.
 Large oval cabin windows complete the picture.

-The nose with cockpit windows is the key feature to recognise the Vickers Viscount.
-Note the extra window at the back!
-The cockpit is not flush with the rest of the fuselage: it pops out a bit.
+The cockpit of the Vickers Viscount is not flush with the rest of the fuselage: it pops out a bit.
+Shown here are the later model cockpit windows, with the extra window at the back.

 Like other designs of the era the vertical stabiliser curves nicely from the dorsal fin all the way over the top.
 The horizontal stabilisers have a significant dihedral.